LeahRoberts/HPC_notes/README.md

 # to activate a conda environment, we use:
 ssubmit -S '#!/bin/bash --login' -t 5m -m 1g multiqc "conda activate fastp; multiqc ./fastqc"

+#You can combine ssubmit with for loops, to submit many jobs at once:

+cat names.txt | while read name; do ssubmit -S '#!/bin/bash --login' -t 5m -m 200m ${name}_job "echo ${name} > ${name}_newfile.txt"; done
 ```

+## Interactive jobs

+Interactive jobs can be useful for when you want to quickly run things, or interactively debug a particular problem.
+Instead of submitting jobs to a distant worker node and getting the results and output back, you can enter a worker node with the requested resources in order to directly run your analysis.

+The general command for an interactive job is:
+`salloc --nodes=1 --ntasks-per-node=1 --cpus-per-task=1 --mem=2G --job-name=TinyInteractive --time=01:00:00 --partition=general --account=a_uqccr srun --export=PATH,TERM,HOME,LANG --pty /bin/bash -l`

+Change the `--cpus-per-task`, `--mem` and `--time` as required.

+There is also the onBunya resource (https://rcc.uq.edu.au/systems/software-platforms-workflow-tools/onbunya) - need to look into this more...

+## How should I submit my jobs?

+Consider the job/s you are running, and how long each job will take, and what resources are required.
+What is the most efficient way to run my analysis?
+How many times will I need to run this analysis?

+For example, say you have 10 bacterial WGS samples, and you want to run assembly on each of them.
+You could submit a single sbatch script that run assembly sequentially on each of them.
+This will take probably 20G RAM, but likely a day or so to complete.
+Additionally, if one sample fails, it may cause the entire analysis to exit (so you would need to debug and restart).

+Alternatively, you could submit a job for each of the 10 bacterial WGS samples and run then in parallel.
+This would overall take more RAM (~15G each) but would probably finish in 2-3 hours.
+A single assembly failing would not affect the outcome of the other jobs, as they have been submitted independently.
+You do need to consider where the output files are being written, to make sure your output is going to independent folders.

+If you need to run something big, and only once, you can be a bit cowboy with how to get it done (needs must, and all).
+But if you are running something lots of times, it is preferable to be more aquainted with the specific resources needed so you can be as efficient as possible.

+### I'm just going to request 100G of memory because I don't know how much it actually needs

+This is _bad_ practice.
+Mainly because, for each job you run, the resources you request are *charged* against your account.
+This means that if you request 100G every time, even if you only use 2G, you are charged the full 100G.
+Why is this bad?
+The more resources you use, the lower your `fairshare` score becomes, meaning your job priority goes down.
+This mean when you go to submit more jobs, you will be placed at the bottom of the queue.
+You should try to get an estimate of how much RAM you need prior to running a large number of jobs.

+## Who do I contact if I have issues?

+Your first contact should be your supervisor.
+Make sure you have information on (a) what you tried to run, (b) the data you are using, and (c) what the error message is.

+Your second contact (or for anything that seems to be HPC related) should be rcc-support (rcc-support@uq.edu.au).

+RCC support also runs a number of meetups to troubleshoot issues (https://rcc.uq.edu.au/training-support/meetups).